Bentix-cs/fivem-greenscreener/README.md

 While a long capture is running, you can use `/screenshotpause` to pause it, `/screenshotresume` to continue it, and `/screenshotstop` to stop it early.

+You can set `outputPath` in `config.json`, or override it externally with the convar configured by `outputPathConvar`.
+By default, the convar name is `fivem_greenscreener_output_path`.

 ### Screenshot objects/props